skylab-kulubu/Data-Structures/README.md

 # Data-Structures
-This Repository for data strcuters with cpp programming language
+This Repository for data strcuters with cpp programming language.